 Kate speaks to Rob Setter Chief Executive of the Queensland Public Service Commission on how our approaches to delivering for our communities are evolving.
-The Future of Public Purpose Work is IPAA Qld theme for 2019, an organisation and theme with which QUT eX is proud to partner.
+The Future of Public Purpose Work is IPAA Qld theme for 2019.

 I recently caught up with Peter Carne, the Chief Executive Officer (CEO) and the Public Trustee of Queensland.
 In this role, he oversees more than 600 staff across 15 regional offices.
 One of the things I quickly realised, is that, despite holding such an important position, Peter is a particularly friendly and approachable person, who is passionate about what he does, and is inspirational in his approach to personal growth, as well as organisational growth.

 One thing is certain – today’s leaders face the reality of a ‘VUCA’ world of volatility, uncertainty, complexity, and ambiguity.
 In times of rapid change, the temptation is to pull back.

 Our inaugural Leadership Coaching Conference, with a theme of Crossing Boundaries will be held at QUT on 22-23rd November this year.

 We are delighted to announce keynote speaker, Matthew Ames.

 Christine Mann, Director of Cultural Capability and Engagement at the North West Hospital and Health Service was the recipient of a 2017 QUT and Queensland Public Service Commission scholarship to undertake the Public Sector Management Program (PSMP).